dfusse/BNG/README.md

 # BNG
-Scritpt to check the BGN PFE Resources
+Python 2.7 Script to check the BGN PFE Resources